Skip to main content

 Funders

 Funding for this project has been provided by the S.D.
 Bechtel, Jr. Foundation, The California Endowment, Bill & Melinda Gates Foundation, Sobrato Family Foundation, W. Clement & Jessie V. Stone Foundation, and Stuart Foundation.
-Core operating support for the Learning Policy Institute is provided by the Heising-Simons Foundation, William and Flora Hewlett Foundation, Raikes Foundation, Sandler Foundation, and MacKenzie Scott.
+Core operating support for the Learning Policy Institute is provided by the Heising-Simons Foundation, William and Flora Hewlett Foundation, Raikes Foundation, Sandler Foundation, Skyline Foundation, and MacKenzie Scott.
 We are grateful to them for their generous support.

 Partners